CijeTheCreator/ALX-BE-Capstone/README.md

 # E-commerce API

 This API is built using Django and Django REST Framework to power an e-commerce platform.
-It provides core functionalities including user authentication, product management, reviews, wishlists, and discounts.
+It provides core functionalities including user authentication and product management.

 ## Table of Contents